-Trump expected to meet American pastor released by Turkey
+Trump to meet Saturday with American pastor freed by Turkey

-WASHINGTON (AP) - An American pastor freed after nearly two years of detention in Turkey is expected to meet President Donald Trump at the White House on Saturday.
-The release of Andrew Brunson was a diplomatic triumph for Trump, who is counting on the support of evangelical Christians for Republican candidates in the November election.
+Erdogan responded to Trump on Twitter, saying that “as I’ve always emphasized, the Turkish judiciary made its decision independently.
+I hope the U.S. and Turkey will continue its cooperation as it befits two allies.”
+Erdogan also called for joint efforts against terrorism, and he listed the Islamic State group, Kurdish militants and the network of a U.S.-based Muslim cleric whom Turkey blames for a failed coup in 2016.

-Thousands of Trump’s supporters cheered Friday night when he informed them that Brunson was once again a free man.
+Relations between the countries have become severely strained over Brunson’s detention and a host of other issues.

-“I’m really proud to report that earlier today we secured the release of pastor Andrew Brunson from Turkey,” Trump said at a campaign rally in Ohio.
-“He is now free from jail and he is in the air heading to Germany, where he’ll get offered a brief check and I think he’s going to be in great shape.
-And then he’s coming to Washington, D.C., tomorrow and we’ll say hello to him.”
+Brunson’s homecoming amounts to a diplomatic high note for Trump, who is counting on the support of evangelical Christians for Republican candidates in the Nov.
+6 election.
+Thousands of Trump’s supporters cheered Friday night at a rally in Ohio when Trump informed them that Brunson was once again a free man.

-Brunson, a North Carolina native, was due to arrive at Joint Base Andrews near Washington around noon.
+“I’m really proud to report that earlier today we secured the release of pastor Andrew Brunson from Turkey,” Trump said.

-“He went through a lot but he’s on his way back,” added Trump, who had pressured the government of Turkey, a U.S. ally, to release Brunson.
+Brunson, a North Carolina native, was due to arrive at Joint Base Andrews near Washington about noon.

-Trump also used the outcome to remind the audience of other detained Americans who regained their freedom under his leadership.
+Trump reminded the Ohio audience of other detained Americans who regained their freedom under his leadership.
 They include three Americans released this year by North Korea before Trump’s historic meeting with North Korean leader Kim Jong Un, and an Egyptian-American charity worker freed by Egypt in 2017.

 “We bring a lot of people back and that’s good,” Trump said.